rowcased/rowcased.github.io/codewars.md

 #### My involvement

-When began using this site I focused on only <a href="https://rowcased.github.io/codewars.html#solver">solving</a> kata in Python in order to learn the basics of coding.
-Eventually I moved on to studying C and soon thereafter started <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata into that language.
-As my proficiency grew I decided to start breanching out into learning about a multitude of other new languages.
-At that stage I also began  submitting <a href="https://rowcased.github.io/codewars.html#creator">original kata</a> content.
+At first I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding basics.
+When I moved on to C I soon begain <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata into that language.
+As my proficiency grew I branched out to a multitude of new languages.
+Soon I began <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original content.
 As I earned additional honor and advanced through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

 <h3 id="solver"><br>1.
 Problem Solver</h3>